andreatabi/EC_Earth_data/README.md

 ## Data description

-Environmental and biogeochemical data for the **Clarion–Clipperton Zone (CCZ)** and the surrounding region were extracted from simulations of the **EC Earth System Model**.
+Environmental and biogeochemical data for the **global ocean bottom layer** were extracted from simulations of the **EC Earth System Model**.

-The extraction region, hereafter referred to as **CCZ+10**, extends from:

-- **Longitude:** 170°W to 100°W
-- **Latitude:** 10°S to 30°N

 Data were retained on the native curvilinear EC-Earth ocean grid, without spatial interpolation.
-The ocean components of the EC-Earth models use the NEMO ocean model on the ORCA1 native curvilinear grid, with an approximate horizontal resolution of 1° and 75 vertical levels.
+The ocean components of the EC-Earth models use the NEMO ocean model on the ORCA1 native curvilinear grid, with an approximate horizontal resolution of 1°.
 Because the grid is curvilinear, the exact horizontal resolution varies spatially.
-The extracted CCZ+10 data were retained on this native model grid without spatial interpolation.
+The extracted data were retained on this native model grid without spatial interpolation.

 ### Historical data

 Historical environmental conditions were obtained from the **EC-Earth3-ESM-1** model under the `esm-hist` experiment and ensemble member `r1i1p1f1`.
-Model output was extracted from the BSC EC-Earth archive for the period **1985–2014**.
+Model output was extracted from the BSC EC-Earth archive for the period **1975–2014**.

-Monthly variables were retained at their original temporal resolution, resulting in **360 monthly time steps** over the 30-year historical period.
-Global model fields were first restricted to the **CCZ+10** domain while preserving the native model grid.
+Monthly variables were retained at their original temporal resolution, resulting in **480 monthly time steps** over the 30-year historical period.

 The historical dataset comprises the following environmental and biogeochemical variables: